 This guidance is for England, Scotland and Wales

 You have the right to expect that traders are honest and treat you fairly when they advertise, sell and supply products to you.
-In most cases, this is what happens because traders recognise that trading fairly generates customer loyalty and ultimately creates a better business.
+In most cases, this is what happens because traders recognise that trading fairly generates customer loyalty and creates better business success.

 However, there are some traders who will intentionally mislead you, leave out or hide important information, engage in aggressive commercial practices or otherwise trade in a way that is unfair.

-This guide gives you information on the law, how unfair commercial practices are dealt with and signposts you to detailed guidance on your legal right to redress if things go wrong.
+This guide gives you information on the law and how unfair commercial practices are dealt with.

 WHICH PRODUCTS DOES THE LAW COVER?

-The definition of a product under the Regulations is wide-ranging and covers:
+The definition of a 'product' under the Act is wide-ranging and covers:

 WHAT DOES THE LAW BAN?

-There is a general ban, or prohibition on commercial practices that are unfair.
+There is a general ban, or prohibition, on unfair commercial practices

 What does 'commercial practice' mean?
 A commercial practice is anything done by a trader to promote, sell or supply a product at any point before, during or after you make a purchase (if any).
 It is considered an 'unfair commercial practice' if the following apply:

-• a trader is not professionally diligent, which means they do not meet the standard of skill and care in keeping with honest practices and general principles of good faith within their business sector
+- a trader contravenes the requirements of professional diligence, which means they do not meet the standard of skill and care in keeping with honest practices and general principles of good faith within their field of activity

-• it alters, or is likely to alter, a decision the average consumer takes about the product
+- it is likely to alter a decision the average consumer takes about the product

-As well as a general ban, the Regulations also ban commercial practices that are misleading due to a trader's action or omission, or because they are aggressive and cause the average consumer to take a different decision about a product.
+As well as a general ban, the DMCCA also bans commercial practices that are misleading due to a trader's action or omission, or because they are aggressive, and are likely to cause the average consumer to take a different decision about a product.

 An 'average consumer' is defined as someone who is reasonably well informed, reasonably observant and circumspect (wary and unwilling to take risks).
 Where a commercial practice is directed at a target group, or a clearly identifiable group of consumers who are particularly vulnerable to the practice, the 'average consumer' is considered to be the average member of that group.